Freedom’s Story Begins in 1922

 As demand for the benefits of a credit union grew, we applied for a community charter.
 In January 2001, membership eligibility was greatly expanded to include anyone who lived or worked in Hampden, Hampshire, Franklin or Berkshire counties in Massachusetts.
-In February 2020, further expansion of membership eligibility included Hartford or Tolland counties in Connecticut.
+In February 2020, further expansion of membership eligibility included Hartford or Tolland counties of Connecticut.

 Highlights from Freedom’s History

 2004: In January, the membership voted to change the credit union’s name, marking the birth of Freedom Credit Union.
 New branches were opened in Chicopee and Northampton.

 2005: We created the Credit Union Partners (CUPs) program to provide businesses a no-cost benefits package to their employees including credit union membership and special promotions.
 We also opened a new branch in Turners Falls.

 2009: We opened our Greenfield and Feeding Hills branches.